 (5) If an applicant fails to comply with a direction under subregulation (4), the applicant is to be taken to have withdrawn the application.

+[Regulation 7.16 inserted in Gazette 24 Aug 2007 p.
+4292.]

 7.17.
 Decision to grant licence to holder of certificate of competency

 (1) After receiving an application made under regulation 7.16(1), the Commissioner may grant a licence authorising the applicant to do high risk work of a class to which the application relates if the Commissioner is satisfied that the applicant —